-6. Three recommendations: Academic Recommendation, Academic or Professional Recommendation, and a Character Recommendation.
-Recommenders must send letters directly to email@example.com.
+6. Two recommendations: Academic Recommendation and Academic/Professional Recommendation.
+Recommenders must send letters directly to firstname.lastname@example.org.
 Individuals writing letters on your behalf should have known you for at least one year.
 The Academic Recommendation should be one of your current or former professors (if possible).

 7. Graduate Record Examination (GRE) scores are not required.
 However, applicants may submit the results of the GRE if they believe their scores will help improve their application and scholarship chances.
 LSAT scores may also be submitted.
 IWP’s GRE institutional code is 5474.
 See the GRE website more information about the exam.